-- Digital Media Culture, with a specific emphasis on:
+- Digital Media Aesthetics, Communication and Culture, with a specific emphasis on:

-- Electronic literature: digital-born fictions and poetry; literary games; pre-web e-lit; medium-specific narratology and multimodal analysis; feminist and applied approaches to e-lit; empirical reader-response research; body image and digital-born bibliotherapy; young people’s e-literature; e-lit curatorship
+- Electronic literature as literary media: digital-born fictions; literary games; pre-web e-lit; medium-specific narratology and multimodal analysis; feminist and applied approaches to e-lit; critical making; empirical reader/player response research; body image and critical, digital-born bibliotherapy; e-lit curatorship

-- Videogame studies: literary gaming; metagames; the language(s)/discourse(s) of gaming; life formation games; ludonarratologies
+- Videogame studies: literary gaming; regional and decolonial game studies; World Games and folk mechanic; metagames; the language(s)/discourse(s) of gaming; life formation games; ludonarratologies

 - Language in the media: videogame discourses; metalanguage; language ideologies (e.g. videogames, online fandom, and Wikipedia); critical sociolinguistics; gender and language

-- Specialized language corpora: gamer language (GameCorp); see also past projects: written learner language (WHiG); Early Modern German newspapers (GerManC); Language in the Media.
+- Specialized language corpora: gamer language (GameCorp); written learner language (WHiG); Early Modern German newspapers (GerManC); Language in the Media.

-On this website you’ll find an up-to-date list of my publications, as well as some information on courses I’ve taught, research projects I’ve been running and some of my external activities.
-My institutional homepage is here, and my full CV here.
+On this website you’ll find an up-to-date list of my publications, as well as some information on courses I have taught and students I have supervised; funded research projects, awards, and other credentials.

 To read about my reflections and my ongoing work, follow me on Twitter @AstridEnsslin.